hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

       * The subsequent layers will try to combine them into <b>simpler shapes</b> and eventually into <b>templates of different object positions, illumination, scales, etc</b>
       * The final layers will <b>match an input image with all the templates</b> and the <b>final prediction</b> is like a weighted sum of all of them.
     * CNN important layers
-      * Convolution Layer
-      * ReLU layer
+      * Convolution Layer - the layer that does the convolutional operation by creating smaller picture windows to go over the data.
-      * Pooling Layer: Using padding in convolution layer, the image size remains same.
-So, pooling layers are used to reduce the size of image.
+        * Using padding in convolution layer, the image size remains same.
+      * ReLU layer - it brings non-linearity to the network and converts all the negative pixels to zero.
+The output is a rectified feature map.
+      * Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.
+        * It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.
+      * Fully Connected Layer - Classifiy objects.
-      * Fully Connected Layer: Each pixel is considered as a separate neuron just like a regular neural network.
-The last fully-connected layer will contain as many neurons as the number of classes to be predicted
+        * Each pixel is considered as a separate neuron just like a regular neural network.
+The last fully-connected layer will contain as many neurons as the number of classes to be predicted.
     * In this article, I think the correct formula for calculating output size should be: `(W-F+2P)/S + 1`
     * To calculate zero-padding size: `(F-1)/2`
     * Filters might be called kernels sometimes